AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 // ...
 Do the same for the other entry points (query, migrate, reply, sudo)
 ```

-By adding these lines, we generate code whenever the `interface` macro is enabled.
+By adding these lines, we generate code whenever the `interface` feature is enabled.
 The code generates a contract interface, the name of which will be the PascalCase of the crate's name.

+When uploading to a blockchain the marco will search for an `artifacts` directory in the project's root.
+If this is not what you want you can specify the paths yourself using the `interface` macro covered in [interfaces](./tutorial/interfaces.md#defining-contract-interfaces).

 > The name of the crate is defined in the `Cargo.toml` file of your contract.